-X{max} : The maximum possible score is for the whole body and it is a fixed coefficient which is equal to 176 for manual load carrying tasks and 162 for other tasks(27).
+$X{max}$ The maximum possible score is for the whole body, and it is a fixed coefficient that is equal to 176 for manual load-carrying tasks and 162 for other tasks (27).

 This questionnaire was compiled in English in two stages.
-In the first phase, from 1996 to 1998, Li & Buckle developed it at the Rubens Center at Surrey Guilford University(28) and after the professionals used it for a period, in the second stage its texts were re-examined and confirmed and finally in 2007 David et al. developed this questionnaire(22).
+In the first phase, from 1996 to 1998, Li & Buckle developed it at the Rubens Center at Surrey Guildford University(28) And after the professionals used it for a period, in the second stage, its texts were re-examined and finally confirmed in 2007.
+David et al. developed this questionnaire (22).